yarik2720/Synergy-SM/README.md

 		+ removed door that can make transition to another map (looks bad, maybe I'll remade it later)
 	+ ep2_outland_10
 		+ teleport jalopy, players and Alyx on trap, also locks jalopy before trap is not opened
+		+ failsafe Alyx moving after turret disabled to start next sequence
 		+ more antirush events to prevent breaking game
 	+ ep2_outland_10a
 		+ moved car spawning points, remove additional
+		+ added trigger_coop at the end to teleport Alyx
+	+ ep2_outland_12
+		+ added trigger_coop at the end to teleport Alyx
 	+ ep2_outland_12a
 		+ fixed players teleportations to elevators
+		+ added GMan as Half Life Alyx reference